arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 * Become able to jump, throw or run a long distance in a short time, better than any athlete.
 * Become resistant to something that would harm, change or bind the subject.
 * Obtain a supernatural ability from a component used in the enhancement rite.
-* Perform astral projection or physically interact with ephemeral entities.
+* Perform astral projection or interact with ephemeral entities.

 __On a miss__, choose one anyways but something goes wrong, __mark experience__.